Assassination Classroom: Grand Siege on Koro-sensei

-Assassination Classroom: Grand Siege on Koro-sensei is a 2015 action video game developed and published by Bandai Namco Games for the Nintendo 3DS, based on the science fiction comedy manga series Assassination Classroom by Yusei Matsui.
+Assassination Classroom: Grand Siege on Koro-sensei is a 2015 action video game developed and published by Bandai Namco Games for the Nintendo 3DS.
+It is based on the science fiction comedy manga series Assassination Classroom by Yusei Matsui.
 The game follows a class of middle school students and their homeroom teacher Koro-sensei, an octopus-like superbeing who the students have been tasked with killing.

 Grand Siege on Koro-sensei was released on March 12, 2015, and sold over 25,000 copies in the following few days.
 The game received a more mixed critical response, with the game being criticized for its gameplay, with praise being directed towards the game's style and humor.

 Gameplay

 Assassination Classroom: Grand Siege on Koro-sensei is an action game where players control a middle school student of the Kunugigaoka Junior High School.
 The game is divided into several different missions, featuring different requirements for the missions to be cleared, although they primarily revolve around defeating the student's homeroom teacher, Koro-sensei, within a given time limit.
 Defeating Koro-sensei is done via the use of different types of firearms and by setting traps, and placing traps in sequence will produce combos, dealing greater damage.
 If a trap is triggered at a close range, the player will enter "fever time", allowing Koro-sensei to be rapidly shot.

 Certain missions sees the player as Koro-sensei, who has to avoid being defeated by the students through the use of different attacks and moves.